yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/kernel/process.md

 * When a process has multiple threads, these threads share the same resources such as virtual memory and global variables.
 * In addition, threads also have their own private data, such as stacks and registers, which also need to be saved during context switching.

+### Context Switch Cost

+Direct cost include

+1. Load the new process/thread page table
+2. Use the new process/thread kernel space stack
+3. Hardware context switch
+   * ip (instruction pointer) points to its next instruction
+   * bp (base pointer) the bottom address of the current function/local environment stack
+   * sp (stack pointer) the top address of the current function/local environment stack, will move down as as instructions get executed
+   * ...
+4. Process scheduler executes code

+Indirect cost mainly include CPU cache refresh.

 ## Code